demisto/content-docs/docs/concepts/vscode-extension.md

 title: Visual Studio Code Extension
 sidebar_label: VSCode Extension
 ---
-The Cortex XSOAR extension for the Visual Studio Code enables you to design and author scripts and integrations for Cortex XSOAR directly from VSCode.
+The Cortex XSOAR extension for Visual Studio Code enables you to design and author scripts and integrations for Cortex XSOAR directly from VSCode.
 The extension adds a set of commands, as a sidebar with Automation and Integration Settings, just like the Settings sidebar in the Cortex XSOAR script editor.
-When writing code, the plugin provides you with auto-complete of Cortex XSOAR and Python functions.
+When writing code, the plugin provides you with auto-completion of Cortex XSOAR and Python functions.
-The extension also provides an easy-to-use set of demisto-sdk commands to format your packs, lint and validate.
+The extension also provides an easy-to-use set of demisto-sdk commands to format your packs, lint, and validate.

 ## Extension Workflow